 - Do the expected expenses listed by the school take into consideration spending money for the student or travel expenses?

-- Does the tuition and fees cover weekend trips?
+- Do the tuition and fees cover weekend trips?

 - Are computers included in the tuition, or will you have to bring your own?